Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 “Is that a…pterodactyl?
 No way.”

 It looked like it.
-And while Erin was only really seeing it’s rapidly disappearing backside, the bird had a certain…non-feathery quality to it.
-However, where the ancient dinosaur-birds Erin had seen in museum pictures were brown and plain, this bird had been a light green with red markings.
+And while Erin was only really seeing its rapidly disappearing backside, the bird had a certain…non-feathery quality to it.
+However, where the ancient dinosaurs Erin had seen in museum pictures were brown and plain, this bird had been a light green with red markings along its head and beak and the tips of its wings.

 Erin shook her head and got back up.
 She brushed off her dirty t-shirt and jeans.